 It’s important for people who speak English as their native language or as a second language to have strong knowledge of grammar.
 This is important because it will help them communicate effectively.
-One of the most commonly confused words in the English language are advice and advise.
+One of the most commonly confused pair of words in the English language are ‘advice’ and ‘advise’.
 The difference between advice and advise is usually misunderstood.
 The following table will help you distinguish between the two:

 |Usage||Used as a noun||Used as a verb|

-The Difference between Advise and Advice – Meaning
+The Difference between Advise and Advice – Meanings

 As already summarised in the above table, the words advise and advice might sound similar, but have different meanings and usage.

-- ‘Advice’ with a “C” is a noun – It refers to an opinion that is offered and worthy of consideration.
+- ‘Advice’ with a ‘c’ is a noun – It refers to an opinion that is offered and is supposedly worthy of consideration.

-Learning English grammar can be difficult for anyone, especially if you are just beginning.
+Learning English grammar can be difficult for anyone – especially if you are just a beginner.
 However, knowing the basics of English grammar will help you communicate in a more clear and precise manner.
-Moreover, English is one of the most difficult languages to learn because it has so many words that are spelled similarly, but have different meanings.
-One way to learn which word means what is to use a dictionary, though some people find it easier to memorise the different words in English by associating them with their sounds.
+Moreover, English is one of the most difficult languages to learn because it has so many words that are spelled almost similarly, but have different meanings.
+One way to learn which word means what is to use a dictionary though some people find it easier to memorise different words in English by associating them with their pronunciation.